Tuesday, 24 December 2024

 A game developer interviewed by Level1Techs expressed concerns about losing over US$100,000 in revenue due to player losses from multiplayer server crashes.
 Understandably, gamers would abandon a game that crashes frequently, whether the issue lies in their PC configuration or server instability.

-Anonymous sources from Dell, HP, and suggest that around 10% to 25% of Core i9-13900K and Core i9-14900K processors might experience problems.
+Anonymous sources from Dell, , and Lenovo suggest that around 10% to 25% of Core i9-13900K and Core i9-14900K processors might experience problems.
 However, Level 1 techs believe the number could be closer to 50%.
 If you are experiencing similar issues with your PC, guides are available to help you troubleshoot these problems.

 Hot this week